hgorelick/Lyricist-AI/README.md

 # Lyricist AI

 **Lyricist AI**
-is an artificial intelligence that can generate original song lyrics written in the style of Coldplay.
-They rhyme as well! <br><br>
+is an artificial intelligence that can generate original, rhyming song lyrics written in the style of Coldplay.<br><br>

 ### **Important Info**
   This originates from the completed version of the final project from EECS 183 at the University of Michigan, which I took in the fall   semester of 2016.<br><br>